OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Character_Class_System.md

 ## Mana Stats

 ### Mana Stat by Class Type

+**Game Rule Summary**: Different magical classes use different stats to power their spells.
+Wizards use Intelligence for raw magical power, healers use Piety for divine magic, druids use Empathy for nature magic, and some unusual classes like archers use Dexterity for their magical arrows.
+This means different casters need to focus on different stats to be effective.

 ```csharp
 // Determines which stat affects power pool
 protected eStat m_manaStat = eStat.UNDEFINED;